U.S. panel launches trade secret theft probe into China steel

-U.S. stocks fell in late afternoon trading on Thursday, after edging up briefly, as investors turned wary following President Donald Trump's latest protectionist comments.

-U.S. regulators launched an investigation on Thursday into complaints by United States Steel Corp that Chinese competitors stole its secrets and fixed prices, in the latest trade spat between the two countries.
+WASHINGTON/SHANGHAI U.S. regulators on Thursday launched an investigation into complaints by United States Steel Corp (X.N) that Chinese competitors stole its secrets and fixed prices, in the latest trade spat between the two countries.

-U.S. Steel is seeking to halt nearly all imports from China's largest steel producers and trading houses, in its complaint made under section 337 of the main U.S. tariff law.

 The International Trade Commission (ITC) said in a statement that it has not made any decisions on the merits of the case.

+U.S. Steel, in its complaint under section 337 of the main U.S. tariff law, is seeking to halt nearly all imports from China's largest steel producers and trading houses.

-The commission identified 40 Chinese steel makers and distribution subsidiaries as respondents, including Baosteel Group, Hebei Iron and Steel Group, Wuhan Iron and Steel Co Ltd, Maanshan Iron and Steel Group, Anshan Iron and Steel Group and Jiangsu Shagang Group.
+The commission identified 40 Chinese steel makers and distribution subsidiaries as respondents, including Baosteel Group, Hebei Iron and Steel Group, Wuhan Iron and Steel Co Ltd (600005.SS), Maanshan Iron and Steel Group (600808.SS), Anshan Iron and Steel Group and Jiangsu Shagang Group.

-The U.S. Commerce Department has kept up a barrage of efforts to clamp down on a glut of Chinese steel imports, including announcing steep anti-dumping duties on corrosion-resistant steel on Wednesday.
+The probe comes amid a barrage of efforts by the U.S. Commerce Department to clamp down on a glut of Chinese steel imports, including steep anti-dumping duties on corrosion-resistant steel announced on Wednesday.

 U.S. Steel filed its original complaint a month ago, alleging that it was a victim of a 2011 computer hacking incident that also prompted U.S. federal cyber-espionage indictments against five Chinese military officials in 2014.